Rem0o/FanControl.Releases/README.md

 ## Announcement

-- __NEW__: Calibration avoid points: set avoid points if you don't want your fans to never run in at a specific % that may rattle or emit an annoying noise.
+- __NEW__: Calibration avoid points: set avoid points if you want your fans to never run in at a specific % that may rattle or emit an annoying noise.

   <img alt="JayzTwoCents - Everyone NEEDS this FREE piece of software...
 You will thank me!" src="Images/Avoid.png" width="350"/>
 - FanControl, its installer and the updater now have a signed executable, which should help with AVs false flagging.